 Advertising is allowed on carriages and all clothing.
-The name of the harness manufacturer may appear once on each harness on a label no wider than the strap on which it appears and no longer than 10 cms.
+The name of the harness manufacturer may appear once on each harness on a label no wider than the strap on which it appears and no longer than 10 cm.

-Contravening any of the rules on advertising will result in a Warning Card issued by the President of the Ground Jury or the Chief Steward.
+Contravening any of the rules on advertising will result in a Warning Card issued by the President of the Ground Jury.